mosaicml/streaming/README.md

 ## Disk usage limits

-Automatically delete least recently used shards in order to keep disk usage under a specified limit.
+Dynamically delete least recently used shards in order to keep disk usage under a specified limit.
 This is enabled by setting the StreamingDataset argument `cache_limit`.
 See the [shuffling](./docs/source/fundamentals/shuffling.md) guide for more details.

 ```
 dataset = StreamingDataset(